Nick Page & Chad Dutson

 FREQUENTLY ASKED QUESTIONS (FAQS)

-- What other gear should I bring?
+What other gear should I bring?
 Be prepared with layered clothing for early spring weather.
-High temperature averages 70 degrees, nights around 40, although these temperatures can vary at either spectrum by 10 to 15 degrees.
+High temperature averages 61 degrees, nights around 32 degrees, although these temperatures can vary at either spectrum by 10 to 15 degrees.
 We will be hiking somewhere regardless of weather, whether sun, wind, rain, or snow, so plan accordingly.
 In addition to the items listed above, you may consider extra socks and underclothing, in case you get wet.

-- What are the camping arrangements?
-Camping will be in tents in the remote backcountry with same-gender double occupancy or more.
+What are the camping arrangements?
+Camping will be in tents in the remote backcountry.
 If you require special arrangements, please contact us.

-- May we carpool from Salt Lake City?
-Transportation to/from the Salt Lake City area may be arranged with the photographers for a small fee.
+May we carpool from Salt Lake City?
+Transportation to/from the Salt Lake City area may be arranged with for a small fee.
 We may also be able to arrange a St. George pickup.
 Inquire, if interested.

-- May I add personalized instruction to the end of the workshop?
+May I add personalized instruction to the end of the workshop?
 Yes!
-Additional time is available April 18-20.
-Contact us for details and pricing.
+Chad Dutson is available for personalized instruction before and after the workshop.
+Contact us with your request for details and pricing.

-- Is there cell coverage in the backcountry?
-There is some, but most of the time, no. AT&T has limited coverage at White Pocket (unsure about other carriers).
+Is there cell coverage in the backcountry?
+There is some, but most of the time, no. AT&T has limited coverage in portions of White Pocket (unsure about other carriers).